hissp.compiler module#

 parameters(parameters: Iterable) str[source]#

-Process parameters to compile function.
+Process params to compile lambda_.

-body(body: list) str[source]#
+body(body: Iterable) str[source]#

-Compile body of function.
+Compile body of lambda_.

-invocation(form: Tuple) str[source]#
+invocation(form: tuple) str[source]#

 Try to compile as macro, else normal call.

-macro(form: Tuple) str | Sentinel[source]#
+expand_macro(form: tuple) str | Sentinel[source]#

 call(form: Iterable) str[source]#